jrrdnx/craft-cloudflare-r2/README.md

 ## Configuring filesystem

-> **Warning**
-> Cloudflare R2 does not currently (as of the time of this writing) support ACLs with public-read access.
-In order to make your objects readable, you will need to set up a worker (read "Making objects public" below).

 1. Navigate to Settings -> Filesystems and click the "New Filesystem" button.
 2. Select "Cloudflare R2" from the "Filesystem Type" dropdown.
 3. Enter your Account ID, Access Key ID, and Secret Access Key (it's recommended to store these in your `.env` file and reference the environment variables here).